Back To School

-Yes, it’s true, most stores are advertising for “Back To School” and even we have been guilty of creating “Back To School” posts! #sorrynotsorry
+Yes, it’s true, most stores will be advertising for “Back To School” soon, and even we have been guilty of creating “Back To School” posts! #sorrynotsorry

-But there is still ONE month of summer left, so we thought it would be nice to try to make the most of it.
+But there is still plenty of summer left, so we thought it would be nice to try to make the most of it.

 People exhibit deterioration of skills after prolonged periods without practice.
 Research from the 1950s to the present consistently confirms this idea.
 Depending on the task, initial level of proficiency, and duration of inactivity, human beings forget skills and knowledge over time.
 In terms of summer breaks from school, we call this “Summer Learning Loss.”